 While a Parent PLUS Loan is available throughout the enrollment of a dependent undergraduate student, please complete the Parent PLUS Loan process at least one month prior to the start of a term to ensure timely disbursement of the loan.

-** Because an MPN is a multi-year loan agreement, parent borrowers who have an active MPN on file with that student will not need to complete a new MPN following loan approval.
+* Because an MPN is a multi-year loan agreement, parent borrowers who have an active MPN on file with that student will not need to complete a new MPN following new loan approval.